-Hair loss is a common symptom for women who have Hypothyroidism (underactive thyroid), Hyperthyroidism (overactive thyroid) and Hashimoto’s Disease.
+Hair loss is a common symptom for women who have Hypothyroidism (underactive thyroid), Hyperthyroidism (overactive thyroid), and Hashimoto’s Disease.
 Many things can contribute to hair loss, not just thyroid issues, but this is certainly one of the top suspected culprits.
 Hair loss is distressing and can have a negative impact on confidence and self-esteem.
-Some women will notice their hair thinning over time, but for others it will seem to come on suddenly.
+Some women will notice their hair thinning over time, but for others, it will seem to come on suddenly.
 You might notice more hair falling out when you brush your hair or that your part seems wider than it used to be.
 Regardless, it is not a good feeling when you start losing your hair.

 Why Does Hypothyroidism Cause Hair to Fall Out?

-There are a multitude of reasons why a thyroid disorder can cause hair to fall out, and in many cases, it’s not only the thyroid problem that is causing the hair loss.
+There is a multitude of reasons why a thyroid disorder can cause hair to fall out, and in many cases, it’s not only the thyroid problem that is causing the hair loss.
 The thyroid is known as one of the “master glands.”
 It regulates other physiological processes and also other hormones, and some of those conditions can also cause hair loss.
 In the case of Hashimoto’s Disease, the immune system views the thyroid as a foreign invader and produces antibodies, which will attack the thyroid gland, causing it to produce less.

 A sluggish thyroid can also cause your digestive process to slow down.
-Your stomach doesn’t produce as much acid as it should, which can impede absorption of vitamins and minerals such as Iron.
+Your stomach doesn’t produce as much acid as it should, which can impede the absorption of vitamins and minerals such as Iron.
 Iron is critical for hemoglobin in red blood cells.
 Red blood cells carry oxygen and it’s possible that there isn’t enough oxygen being delivered to the hair follicles, which leads to hair loss.

 In Hypothyroidism, there isn’t enough thyroid hormone to meet the body’s needs.
 In some cases, there’s enough of the T4 (inactive form) hormone, but cells are unable to convert the T4 into T3 hormone.
 T3 is the active form and is what your body needs to produce energy in the mitochondria, which are the energy “powerhouses” in the cells.

-Because there isn’t enough energy to go around, it’s directed to where it’s needed most such as vital organs and the life sustaining systems in the body.
+Because there isn’t enough energy to go around, it’s directed to where it’s needed most such as vital organs and the life-sustaining systems in the body.
 Hair growth is not a vital process to the human body, so less energy is directed to the follicles and hair falls out.

 Hashimoto’s Disease is actually an autoimmune disorder where the immune system attacks the thyroid gland.
-Over time, it produces symptoms of Hypothyroidism (under functioning thyroid).
+Over time, it produces symptoms of Hypothyroidism (under-functioning thyroid).
 In fact, Hashimoto’s is the most common cause of Hypothyroidism in the U.S. (note – link goes to Mayo Clinic article which says this).